INTO-University-Partnerships/dnn/README.md

 * Start IIS
 * Create a new/blank database (called e.g. `dnn`)
 * Visit `http://10.0.0.10` in a browser
-* Change the database install options to connect to the previously created new/blank database with the credentials in `scripts/install-sql-server.cmd`, i.e. `sa` and `#SAPassword!`
+* Change the DNN database install settings to connect to the previously created new/blank database with the credentials in `scripts/install-sql-server.cmd`, i.e. `sa` and `#SAPassword!`
+* See `DNN_database_install_settings.png` for a screenshot of DNN database install settings